toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/05-My-Account/My Profile.md

 - **Role and System Access**: Your designated role and the systems you have access to within the platform.

 :::note
-Some profile settings may require administrator rights to change.
+As this is a B2B application, some profile settings may require administrator rights to change.
 Contact your system administrator if you need to update such restricted information.
 :::

 ## Updating Personal Details :pencil2: